neponn/ring-tile-card/docs/advanced.md

 ## Handy custom sensors for use with ring-tiles

 I have made a few custom sensors to help with certain `ring-tile` use cases.
-Fair warning: there might be better ways to do these things, but here is how I did it.
+Fair warning: there might be better ways to do these things, but this is how I did it.

 ### Pressure 6 hours ago